-- 1. Place the sample in the dish and thoroughly mix with 8 to 10 mL of distilled or demineralized water, and following the mixing procedure in Method A, Step 1. - 2.
-Follow the procedure in Method A except that the soil pat should be prepared with water to produce a consistency that will close the two halves of the soil pat at least 13 mm (0.5 in.) within 22 to 28 shocks of the cup.

-Note 5: Groove closures occurring between 15 and 40 blows may be accepted if variations of ± 5 percent of the true liquid limit are tolerable.

-- Return the soil remaining in the cup to the mixing dish and, without adding any additional water, repeat Step If the closure again occurs within the acceptable range and is within 2 shocks of the first, obtain a moisture content specimen as described in Method A. - 4.
+- 1. Determine mass of empty dry container(s) and lid(s) to the nearest 0.01 g. - 2.
+Place the sample in the dish and thoroughly mix with 8 to 10 mL of distilled or demineralized water, and follow the mixing procedure in Method A, Step 1. - Follow the procedure in Method A except that the soil pat should be prepared with water to produce a consistency that will close the two halves of the soil pat at least 13 mm (0.5 in.) within 22 to 28 shocks of the cup. - Note 5: Groove closures occurring between 15 and 40 blows may be accepted if variations of ±5 percent of the true liquid limit are tolerable. - Return the soil remaining in the cup to the mixing dish and, without adding any additional water, repeat Step If the closure again occurs within the acceptable range and is within 2 shocks of the first, obtain a moisture content specimen as described in Method A. - 5.
+Determine the moisture content of the moisture content sample in accordance with the FOP for AASHTO T 255/T 265 (Soil). - 6.
 Determine the moisture content of the moisture content sample in accordance with the FOP for AASHTO T 255/T 265 (Soil).
+(Remove lids and keep with containers while drying.)